Infectious diseases

 Enlarged breasts in dogs with mastitis

-The causes of mastitis in dogs are different strains of bacteria.
+The underlying causes of mastitis in dogs are different strains of bacteria.
 Staphylococcus bacteria are the most common type to infect the breasts and cause swollen glands.
 However, a recent study shows that Prototheca zopfii is perhaps the most virulent strain of bacteria to cause mastitis[1].
 Fortunately for your dog, it is more prevalent in cows than canines.

 As mastitis is an infectious disease, the veterinarian will most likely begin treatment with antibiotics.
 These need to be administered properly and follow ups will be required to ensure successful treatment.